 2. Use an online comparison tool

 Instead of doing the investment loan research yourself, you could hop online and use an online comparison website, which pulls all the different home loan offerings into the one place.
 So you can see what’s on offer from the big bank lenders in Australia to the smaller online providers and compare them side by side.

 Mozo.com.au has several different comparison tools you can use, including a home loan search tool that allows you to compare our entire database or a Switch & Save Calculator if you’re an investor looking to refinance to a better deal.

 Perhaps you are happy with your current provider and want to continue banking with them?
 That doesn’t mean you should settle for the interest rate advertised, as many lenders leave a bit of wiggle room for negotiating down the rate.
-For tips on how to haggle with your provider, read our how much could you haggle off your home loan? blog.
+For help on how to haggle with your provider, read our top home loan negotiating tips.

 4. Use a mortgage broker

 If haggling isn’t your thing, then there are services like mortgage brokers and home loan negotiators available.
 These professionals have relationships with a number of banks and can haggle you a competitive rate on your behalf.
 You can speak with Mozo’s home loan negotiators for free by filling out your details on our site.

 Top questions to ask yourself before taking out an investment loan